kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 - Define API for describing units of preemption within a workload
 - Define API for describing priority of a preemption unit
 - Describe the principles and semantics of workload-aware preemption
+- Define the base preemption policies
 - Define the scheduler changes needed to implement workload-aware preemption
 - Provide full backward compatibility for all existing scheduling features